Kiranjith83/SA/SA.md

           - S3 data encryption using Keys managed by S3.
           - It uses one of the KMS DEK to encrypt the data, and keys are encrypted and stored with the Objects.
          - SSE-KMS
-          - SSE-KMS allows role seperation.
+          - SSE-KMS allows role separation.
           - Unlike in SSE-S3, the user who has access to object can decrypt the data.
           - A specific KMS master key is used to encrypt the data.
           - Ideally customer can create a Customer Managed Keys.